• Skip to primary navigation

 Pasta e Ceci, which translates to "pasta and chickpeas" is a classic Italian recipe and is a part of peasant cuisine tradition.
 It's a simple one-pot dinner that's hearty, simple, and full of flavor.

 If you love simple one pot dinners, be sure to check out this Chicken Risotto or these Italian Sausage and Lentils.
 And, for another pasta and chickpeas recipe, be sure to try this Lemon Orzo Salad recipe!
-For real authentic Italian, don't miss this Authentic Italian Mostaccioli Recipe!
+For real authentic Italian, don’t miss this Authentic Italian Mostaccioli Recipe, Ricotta Filling Recipe, Pasta alla Norma, or this Nduja Pasta recipe!

 Why You Need to Make Pasta e Ceci!

-Pasta e Ceci is a simple and flavorful dish that's at the heart of Italian cuisine.
-It's considered a cross between a stew and a classic pasta dish.
+Pasta e Ceci is a simple and flavorful dish that’s at the heart of Italian cuisine and is classic comfort food.
+It’s considered a cross between a stew and a classic pasta dish and is similar to pasta e fagioli.

 One bite and it's hard to imagine that this was once considered peasant food.
 It's so flavorful and hearty, with so much depth and flavor.

-The classic version of this dish is made using dried chickpeas that are boiled in water.
-It's also common to use the leftover chickpea water instead of chicken stock in this recipe.
+The classic version of this Italian chickpea soup is made using dried chickpeas that are boiled in water.
+It’s also common to use the leftover chickpea water instead of chicken stock in this recipe.

-Here, I like to use the canned chickpeas and broth for both the flavor and convenience.
+Here, I like to use the pantry ingredients such as canned chickpeas and broth for both the flavor and convenience.
 However, you can definitely boil the chickpeas from scratch and make the classic version.

 This dish is both hearty and satisfying while being healthy and simple.
 It comes together in just 30 minutes and features fiber rich beans and loads of flavor.